Skip to Main Content

 This is not a criticism unique to Luchini.
 It reflects how the resort dining model operates: menus are built for broad demographic appeal across large guest volumes, not for specialist audiences seeking hyper-regional specificity.
 The places in the United States that have redefined what fine Italian can mean, from the technique-driven rooms that sit alongside Le Bernardin in New York City to the farm-anchored tasting menus at Blue Hill at Stone Barns in Tarrytown, operate on fundamentally different economic and hospitality logic than a Las Vegas resort restaurant.

-That comparison set, which also includes names like The French Laundry in Napa, Alinea in Chicago, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Atomix in New York City, and Emeril's in New Orleans, is not Luchini's competitive peer set.
+That comparison set, which also includes names like The French Laundry in Napa, Alinea in Chicago, Lazy Bear in San Francisco, Single Thread Farm in Healdsburg, Providence in Los Angeles, Addison in San Diego, The Inn at Little Washington, Atomix in New York City, and Emeril's in New Orleans, is not Luchini's competitive comparable set.
 Nor is it intended to be.
 The relevant frame is what a resort Italian restaurant in a major gaming property does well, and whether it does it consistently.

 For Italian dining outside the Americas, the benchmark shifts again.
 8 1/2 Otto e Mezzo Bombana in Hong Kong represents what Italian cooking can achieve when transplanted into a high-budget international context with serious culinary intent behind it, a useful reference point for understanding how far the genre can travel from its origins.